Drexel's 2018 Boren Awardees

-Four Drexel students have received prestigious Boren Awards for International Study and one has been selected as an alternate.
-These students are among just 270 selected nationwide from 1170 applicants.
+Two Drexel students have received prestigious Boren Awards.
+These students are among just 341 selected nationwide from 1,094 applicants.
 The Boren Awards recognize students who demonstrate strong academic achievement and commitment to study language and work in regions critical to U.S. national interests.

 We congratulate these students and the faculty mentors who have given them guidance and support along the way.